 This procedure divides your chin bone into two parts, allowing your tongue to move forward.
 This helps open up your airway while stabilizing your jaw and mouth.
 This procedure has a shorter recovery time than others, but it’s usually less effective.
 Your doctor might also suggest doing this procedure in conjunction with another type of surgery.

 Genioglossus advancement involves slightly tightening the tendons in the front of your tongue.
 This can prevent your tongue from rolling back and interfering with your breathing.
 It’s usually done alongside one or more other procedures.

 Midline glossectomy and base of tongue reduction

 This type of surgery involves removing a portion of the back of your tongue.
 This makes your airway larger.
-According to the American Academy of Otolaryngology, studies show that this procedure has success rates of 60 percent or higher.
+According to the American Academy of Otolaryngology, studies show that this procedure has a success rate of 60 percent or higher.

 This procedure removes both your tonsils as well as tonsillar tissue near the back of your tongue.
 Your doctor might recommend this option to help open up the lower part of your throat for easier breathing.